 From here, accepting the invitation of some leading Sikhs of Dhaka, the Guru left his family at Patna, and proceeded with other leading Sikh preachers, towards Dhaka.
-The Guru reached Bada Gaanv.
+The Guru reached Bada Gaon.
 This place remained a Sikhi centre under the care of Bhai Udo until 1723.

 The Guru stopped at places like Bhagalpur, Sahibganj, and Raj Mahal, Malda and Pabna.
 Malda was a centre of Sufism.
 The Guru stayed here for about a month and the Sufis discussed Sikh ideology with him.
-Next Murishdabad and on to Dhaka towards the middle of 1667, a Sikhi centre linked to Punjab through Sikh traders at the time.
+Next Murishdabad and on to Dhaka towards the middle of 1667, a and the Guru has not spared the Hindu Khatri official of the Mughal tyrant who betrayed his own people.

+Sikhi centre linked to Punjab through Sikh traders at the time.
 From Dhaka, the Guru visited Chittagong, Comilla and Sylhet.